 Airflow matters as much as the Peltier chip.
 The fan must move damp air across the cold surface and help move heat away from the hot side.
 If the intake is blocked, the unit is pushed into a corner, or dust builds up on the vents, moisture collection drops.

 The water tank also matters.
 A tiny tank may need frequent emptying.
 Look for auto shutoff so the unit turns off when full, and choose a removable tank that is easy to clean.
-Some larger compact units include a drain hose, which is useful if you want continuous operation in a cabinet, RV, or small bathroom.
+Some larger compact units include a drain hose, which is useful if you want continuous operation in a cabinet, RV, or another location permitted by the manufacturer.

 Where Do Peltier Dehumidifiers Work Best?